mucsci-students/2023sp-420-G-J-IFY/StyleGuide.md

 Use a line of `#` with a length of 80 chars to separate methods.
 Public methods use standard camel case, and

-1. Have parameters and description at the top of the function
+1. Function names in camel case
-2. Function names in camel case
+2. Have parameters and description at the top of the function
-3. If functions have similar functionality within them create a general helper function.
+3. Return values are stated
 4. Utilize exception handling for code that can take bad input

 ### Example